 I think it's interesting that the young woman who wrote me said that she felt "cursed," because Scripture tells us, "Cursed are those who put their trust in mere humans and turn their hearts away from the Lord."
-On the other hand, the Bible promises that "Blessed are those who trust in the Lord and have made the Lord their hope and confidence."
-(Jeremiah 17:5,7 NLT) We are told that these fortunate folks "are like trees planted along a riverbank, with roots that reach deep into the water," and they are fearless and fruitful.
-The next time YOU are struggling with anxiety, confusion, or depression, check your faith level, and ask yourself, "Am I rooted and grounded in Christ?"
+On the other hand, the Bible promises that, "Blessed are those who trust in the Lord and have made the Lord their hope and confidence."
+(Jeremiah 17:5,7 NLT) We are told that these fortunate folks "are like trees planted along a riverbank, with roots that reach deep into the water," and they are fearless and fruitful, even in troubled times. (v.
+8 NLT) The next time YOU are struggling with anxiety, confusion, or depression, check your faith level, and ask yourself, "Am I rooted and grounded in Christ?"

 Prayer: Lord, forgive me for the times that I have doubted You and Your Word.
 Teach me how to become firmly rooted and planted in Your truth, so that I won't be an easy target for the forces of darkness.
 Thank You that as I am anchored in my faith, I will be peaceful, productive, and prosperous!

 |Jekalyn Carr To Release 2 Music Videos and Digital Tracks Friday, June 5|